joshajohnson/ecp5-mini/README.md

 - 32 / 64 3V3 IO on 2.54mm / 1.27mm pitch grid.
 - 64 Mbit HyperRAM DRAM.
 - USB Full Speed (12Mbit) connection to FPGA over Type-C connector.
-- MicroSD card support (on back of board).
+- MicroSD card support.
 - 8 Multiplexed RGB LEDs.

 ## Revision History

-r0.1 hardware has been assembled with no major issues being found at time of writing.
-Requires more validation, particularly the HyperRAM, microSD, and signal integrity of IO.
+r0.1 is depreciated. ~~hardware has been assembled with no major issues being found at time of writing.
+Requires more validation, particularly the HyperRAM, microSD, and signal integrity of IO.~~

 r0.2 moves to 1v8 HyperRAM along with major IO changes to improve performance.
-It is yet to be tested.
 Pinout is not compatiable with r0.1, but mechanically is identical.
+Projects utiliting the features of the board to be completed.

 ## Information